in Legal Success

-You can find the rental provisions of Code of Obligations No. 6098, which was postponed in 2012 and entered into force as of 01.07.2020, in our article.
+In our article, you can find the rental provisions of Turkish Code of Obligations No. 6098, which was postponed in 2012 and entered into force as of 01.07.2020.

-Since the postponement have not been extended to a new period of time, the nine undermentioned articles shall also be applied to Commercial Lease Relationships where the lessee is a trader and the leased property is a workplace.
+Since the postponement have not been extended to a new period, the nine undermentioned articles shall also be applied to Commercial Lease Relationships where the lessee is a trader, and the leased property is a workplace.

 The lessor may give written consent before or after the contract to be made between the lessee and the third person who wants to take over the lease relationship, or a separate agreement may be made between the lessor and the third person regarding the transfer of the lease relationship.

-The substantial reason that makes the performance of the Agreement insufferable is not solely due to the lessor’s subjective reasons but may be objective reasons such as unforeseen external events as a state of war or severe economic crisis, However, the lessor who wants to terminate the contract should not be found to be defective in the birth of the major reason.
+The substantial reason that makes the performance of the Agreement insufferable is not solely due to the lessor’s subjective reasons, but maybe objective reasons such as unforeseen external events such as a state of war or severe economic crisis; however, the lessor who wants to terminate the contract should not be found to be defective in the birth of the major reason.

 Terminating the Lease Agreement regarding Art.
-331 of Law No: 6098 in context of where the lessee is a trader and the leased property is a workplace is only possible by date of 01.07.2020.
+331 of Law No: 6098 in the context of where the lessee is a trader, and the leased property is a workplace is only possible by the date of 01.07.2020.
 However, since Provisional Art.
 2 of Law No: 6217 refers to abrogated Law No: 818 and Law No: 818 contains parallel provision of Art.
-264, it is possible for parties to terminate the Agreement regarding significant reasons, during the postponement period, free of Art.
+264, it is possible for parties to terminate the Agreement for significant reasons, during the postponement period, free of Art.
 331 changes.

 Prohibition on Linked Contract (Art.
 340)

-If the lessee gives money as assurance, it is obligatory to deposit this money in a dated saving account that cannot be withdrawn without the consent of the lessor, and if the lessee gives valuable documents as assurance, it is obligatory to deposit this valuable documents as well (TBK art.
+If the lessee gives money as assurance, it is obligatory to deposit this money in a dated saving account that cannot be withdrawn without the lessor’s consent.
+If the lessee gives valuable documents as assurance, it is obligatory to deposit these valuable documents as well (TBK art.
 342/2).

-Except as provided for in article 342, the bank is obliged to return the assurance, even if the lessor has not stated in writing that he/she has filed a lawsuit or initiated enforcement proceedings regarding the lease contract within 3 months of the expiration of the lease agreement.
-In this case, the lessee’s request is sufficient, the consent of the lessor is not sought.
+Except as provided in article 342, the bank is obliged to return the assurance, even if the lessor has not stated in writing that they have filed a lawsuit or initiated enforcement proceedings regarding the lease contract within three months of the expiration of the lease agreement.
+In this case, the lessee’s request is sufficient; the lessor’s consent is not sought.

-The provision of article 343 provides a general rule that no amendments can be made against the lessee after the contract is established in residential and roofed workplace lease contracts, and the only exception to the general rule is the determination of the rental price.
-Thus, it is possible to change the rental price determined during the establishment of the contract according to the new economic conditions that arise especially in case the contract period is extended due to the law.
+The provision of article 343 provides a general rule that no amendments can be made against the lessee after the contract is established in residential and roofed workplace lease contracts.
+The only exception to the general rule is determining the rental price.
+Thus, it is possible to change the rental price determined during the establishment of the contract according to the new economic conditions that arise, especially in case the contract period is extended due to the law.

 Subsequent amendments in the lease contract against the lessee on issues other than the determination of the rental price (for example, adding a new one to the reasons stated in Article 350 and terminating the lease contracts of the residential and roofed workplace) are null and void even if lessee consented to amendments.

-6098, the established precedents of the Supreme Court, which indicates that the maturity clauses included in the lease agreements is invalid as well the records regarding the penalty condition and the maturity clauses included in the agreements made before the effective date of the Law No. 6098.
+With article 346 of Law No. 6098, the established precedents of the Supreme Court, which indicates that the maturity clauses included in the lease agreements are invalid as well the records regarding the penalty condition and the maturity clauses included in the agreements made before the effective date of the Law No. 6098.
 This important rule, which is not included in the old law, will also find application as of 1.7.2020 in terms of workplace rents with a merchant or legal person.